Vinoo-nadikatla/Youtube-data-Harvesting-and-warehousing/README.md

 Overall, this approach involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing the data SQL as a warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.

 SQL Query Output is displayed as table in Streamlit Application:
-What are the names of all the videos and their corresponding channels?
+1.What are the names of all the videos and their corresponding channels?
-Which channels have the most number of videos, and how many videos do they have?
+2.Which channels have the most number of videos, and how many videos do they have?
-What are the top 10 most viewed videos and their respective channels?
+3.What are the top 10 most viewed videos and their respective channels?
-How many comments were made on each video, and what are their corresponding video names?
+4.How many comments were made on each video, and what are their corresponding video names?
-Which videos have the highest number of likes, and what are their corresponding channel names?
+5.Which videos have the highest number of likes, and what are their corresponding channel names?
-What is the total number of likes and dislikes for each video, and what are their corresponding video names?
+6.What is the total number of likes and dislikes for each video, and what are their corresponding video names?
-What is the total number of views for each channel, and what are their corresponding channel names?
+7.What is the total number of views for each channel, and what are their corresponding channel names?
-What are the names of all the channels that have published videos in the year 2022?
+8.What are the names of all the channels that have published videos in the year 2022?
-What is the average duration of all videos in each channel, and what are their corresponding channel names?
+9.What is the average duration of all videos in each channel, and what are their corresponding channel names?
-Which videos have the highest number of comments, and what are their corresponding channel names?
+10.Which videos have the highest number of comments, and what are their corresponding channel names?